linhnph05/linhnph05.github.io/src/content/posts/wordpressPlugin/wordpressPlugin.md

 ```

 - When run add_role(), the role and its capabilities are saved to the database.
-If call add_role() again with different capabilities, nothing will change.**
+If call add_role() again with different capabilities, nothing will change.
 - After the first call to remove_role() , the Role and it’s Capabilities will be removed from the database.
-If call remove_role() again with different capabilities, nothing will change**
+If call remove_role() again with different capabilities, nothing will change.

 ```php
 function wporg_simple_role_caps() {